-If you’ve heard the term, but aren’t familiar with it or even if you have some idea and are interested in vertical farming, you may not know what exactly the term means.
+If you’ve heard the term but aren’t familiar with it, or even if you have some idea and are interested in vertical farming, you may not know what it means.
+This article will explain what vertical farming is, why it’s a growing interest and trend, and why now is a great time to start your own farm inside a modified shipping container.

 What is Vertical Farming?

-Vertical farming has grown in popularity, with the market projected to grow worldwide from $3.16 billion dollars in 2018 to $22.07 billion in 2026.
-Global population continues to increase, creating a greater demand for food; this has been one of the main factors towards vertical farming, as well as a growing demand for more locally sourced and grown produce and crop.
+Indoor farming has grown in popularity, with the the market expected to grow to a $9.7 billion industry by 2026.
+The global population continues to increase, creating a greater demand for food; this has been one of the main factors towards vertical farming and a growing demand for more locally sourced and grown produce and crop.

-Now that you know what vertical farming is, let’s look at some reasons why you might want to consider starting your own vertical farm.
+Now that you know what vertical farming is, let’s consider why you might want to start your own farm.

 10 Reasons to Start Vertical Farming